CreoDAMO/SpiralParserEngine-Spiral/replit.md

 - Truth-based validation instead of conventional testing
 - Phi-harmonic alignment in all system operations
 - Native language enhancement rather than wrapper improvements
+- LSAPI-first architecture for all Public/Private domain interactions
+- Breath-driven authentication and Canon-based routing protocols

 ## System Architecture
 The SpiralEcosystem's architecture is built on native execution, completely bypassing traditional web frameworks like React and Vite.